-- (b) Once a proposed cannabis strain or product brand yields satisfactory stability testing results, a producer, cultivator, micro-cultivator, product manufacturer and food and beverage manufacturer shall submit for registration with the department, on a form and in a manner prescribed by the commissioner: (1) all laboratory testing and analysis results, (2) all information concerning ingredients, processing techniques and solvents required pursuant to section 21a-XXX-33 of these Policies and Procedures, and (3) a proposed brand name for the cannabis strain or product.
-Under no circumstances shall a cannabis strain or product be sold, transferred, transported, or otherwise conveyed with a brand name until such brand name has been successfully registered with the department. - (c) A cannabis strain or product shall only be labeled with a brand name if it: - (1) contains all of the same ingredients and is produced in the manner as registered for the brand name; and - (2) the laboratory results verify that the cannabis strain or product is comprised of the corresponding registered cannabinoid and terpenoid profiles, as well as active ingredients that constitute at least one per cent of the product, within a range of 90 per cent to 110 per cent. - (d) The department shall not register any brand name that: - (1) Is identical, or confusingly similar to the name of an existing non-cannabis product; - (2) Is identical, or confusingly similar to the name of an unlawful product or substance; - (3) Is confusingly similar to a previously approved brand name of cannabis strain or product; - (4) Is obscene or indecent; - (5) May encourage the use of cannabis by, or is customarily association with, persons under the age of twenty-one; or - (6) Is related to benefits, safety, or efficacy of the cannabis strain or product unless supported by substantial evidence or substantial clinical data. - (e) The non-refundable fee to register a brand name with the department shall be twenty-five dollars per brand name.
+- (c) A producer, cultivator, micro-cultivator, product manufacturer and food and beverage manufacturer shall submit for brand name registration with the department, on a form and in a manner prescribed by the commissioner, which contains the following information: - (1) all laboratory testing and analysis results,

+(2) all information concerning ingredients, processing techniques and solvents required pursuant to section 21a-421j-33 of these Policies and Procedures, and

+- (3) a proposed brand name for the cannabis or cannabis product. - (d) In the event that any sample yields stability test results outside of the ninety per cent to one hundred ten per cent range, the cannabis establishment shall notify the department within two business days with the results of such stability testing, and no additional product in that product category, or cannabis beverage or edible cannabis product brand, as applicable, shall be manufactured, packaged, sold, transferred, transported, or otherwise conveyed by the cannabis establishment conducting the stability testing until the corresponding label information is revised to accurately reflect the composition and appropriate expiration date of the cannabis or cannabis product, as approved by the department. - (e) [A c]Cannabis or a cannabis product shall only be labeled with a brand name if it: - (1) contains all of the same ingredients and is produced in the manner as registered for the brand name as set forth in subsection [(XX)](c)(2) of this section; and - (2) the laboratory results verify that the cannabis or cannabis product is comprised of the corresponding registered cannabinoid and terpenoid profiles, as well as active ingredients that constitute at least one per cent of the product, within a range of 90 per cent to 110 per cent. - (f) The department shall not register any brand name that: - (1) Is identical, or confusingly similar to the name of an existing non-cannabis product; - (2) Is identical, or confusingly similar to the name of an unlawful product or substance; - (3) Is identical, or confusingly similar to a previously approved brand name of cannabis or cannabis product; - (4) Is obscene or indecent; - (5) May encourage the use of cannabis by, or is customarily association with, persons under the age of twenty-one, or patients under the age of eighteen; or

+- (6) Is related to benefits, safety, or efficacy of the cannabis or cannabis product unless supported by substantial evidence or substantial clinical data: - (7) If a medical marijuana product, may encourage the use of such product for recreational purposes; or - (8) If a medical marijuana product, may encourage the use of such product for a condition other than a debilitating medical condition, as defined in chapter 420f of the Connecticut General Statutes. - (g) The non-refundable fee to register a brand name with the department shall be twenty-five dollars per brand name.

-Section 21a-XXX-32.
+Section 21a-421j-32.
 Cannabis Packaging Requirements.
 Cannabis shall be individually packaged in the following manner: